favouritemary/Sprocket-Central-Project/README.md

 # Sprocket-Central-Project
-An interactive dashboard to highlight critical insights in the SPRocket Central's customer and transaction data
+An interactive dashboard to highlight critical insights in the SPRocket Central's customer and transaction data.

 Key findings to focus on this project:
 * The trend in the data